What are terpenes? Understanding aromas in cannabis

 How these isoprene units link—be it linear, cyclic, or branched—determines the specific characteristics and functions of each terpene molecule.

-The structural diversity of terpenes is further influenced by the number of isoprene units they contain.
-For instance, monoterpenes consist of two isoprene units, while sesquiterpenes have three.
-This variation affects properties such as molecular weight, boiling point, and solubility.
+The structural diversity of terpenes is shaped by the number of isoprene units they contain.
+Monoterpenes, for example, are made up of two isoprene units, while sesquiterpenes contain three.
+This variation influences properties such as molecular weight, boiling point and solubility.

-Appreciating the presence and balance of terpenes within cannabis varieties can offer insights into the diverse aromatic and experiential qualities available.
-Exploring a range of terpene profiles allows individuals to identify the combinations that best align with their preferences for aroma and overall sensory appeal.
+Recognising the presence and balance of terpenes in cannabis can provide useful insight into the diversity of aromatic experiences they create.
+By comparing terpene profiles, it becomes easier to identify the combinations that align with personal preferences for scent and overall character.

 The entourage effect